 Kate graduated from Tufts in 2016.
 She is working on the microbiome of planarian worms in collaboration with Mike Levin’s lab.

 Erik joined the lab in September 2015 and is our in-house computing wizard.
 Erik received his B.Sc. in Biology and Philosophy from the University of Wisconsin and has worked at Harvard on large-scale neuroimaging studies.
 He provides bioinformatics support for all projects in the lab.
 When he’s not serving as our informatics guru, Erik is probably at home brewing or gardening.

 Freddy joined the lab in November 2016, after completing a PhD from Indiana University in Irene Newton’s lab.
 Freddy is working on the role of microbiomes in shaping development and regeneration of their hosts.

-Esther joined the lab in the January of 2015.
+Esther joined the lab in January of 2015.
 Before she was at Tufts, she worked as a regulatory affairs specialist at Oxitec in the UK.
-Esther’s research in the lab explores microbial dynamics in the phyllosphere of vegetables, with a focus on cabbage.
+Esther’s research in the lab explores microbial dynamics in the cabbage phyllosphere.